 The program price does not include airfare to China, meals, passport and visa fees, independent travel, and other items not mentioned as included.
 Students who opt to live with a Chinese host family must pay an additional fee.

-Click here for a breakdown of 2013 program fees and an itemized list of additional expenses that students will encounter while abroad.
+Our breakdown of summer 2014 program fees includes an itemized list of additional expenses students may encounter abroad.

 The Alliance encourages students to enroll for more than one term and to consider studying with more than one Alliance program.
 Some students choose to spend fall term in one location and spring term in another.
 Others continue in our summer term after completing spring.